NoSpaceAvailable/hitcon/eaas.md

  # Exploit
  ## Documentation
  - According to the [document](https://bun.sh/docs/runtime/shell), Bun Shell acts like a bash shell.
 It has an alias "$" that call the Shell object directly.
 Notably, the shell will escape all string by default, prevent command injection attack.
- - After reading the document, it can be clearly seen that the shell interprete the string inside backtick `` as shell command.
+ - After reading the document, it can be clearly seen that the shell interprete the string inside backtick `` as a subshell.
 Let's give it a try:

    ![image](https://github.com/user-attachments/assets/1637a199-72f0-48eb-a897-856b73354ea7)